bugcrowd/templates/submissions/description/insecure_data_transport/cleartext_transmission_of_sensitive_data/template.md

-# Cleartext Transmission of Sensitive Data

-## Overview of the Vulnerability

 When sensitive data is transmitted in cleartext over an unencrypted channel, it can be intercepted via a Person-in-the-Middle (PitM) attack.
 An attacker can send requests to the server pretending to be the legitimate user by using a PitM attack to access the sensitive data.

 ## Business Impact